DeanLemans/deanlemans.github.io/content/notes rules.md

 TO BE REWERITTEN, THIS IS FOR NOW JUST INSPIRATION

-A vault is simply a folder of files.
+A folder of files.
 This is important because it complies with [file over app](https://stephango.com/file-over-app) philosophy.
 If you want to create digital pieces that last, they must be files you can control, in formats that are easy to retrieve and read.
-Obsidian gives me that freedom.
+Obsidian and quartz give me that freedom.

-The following is not absolute, just how i use this vault.
+The following is not absolute, just how i use this vault/site/notes.

 ## My Rules